April 27, 2023

-With the legalization of both medical and recreational marijuana on the rise, it’s incredibly important to keep up to date with changing mandates at the local, state, and even federal levels.
-As we pointed out in our Top Trends in 2022, there has been movement in leniency as it comes to drug screening.
-But as more time goes on, it’s becoming less about tolerance and more about the legalities behind marijuana – be it medical, recreational, or no usage at all.
+With the legalization of medical and recreational marijuana on the rise, it’s incredibly important to keep up to date with changing local, state, and federal mandates.
+As more and more jurisdictions legalize marijuana, there has been a movement towards leniency regarding drug screening.
+But as time goes on, it’s becoming less about tolerance and more about the legalities behind marijuana – medical, recreational, or no usage.

-The Society of Human Resource Management (SHRM) provided that 37 states have now approved medical marijuana use.
-18 states, as well as Washington, D.C. have also approved recreational use of cannabis.
+The Society of Human Resource Management (SHRM) says 38 states have approved medical marijuana use.
+22 states, as well as Washington, D.C., have also approved recreational use of cannabis.
 So that begs the question: what does that mean for you and your company?

 Know your current laws.

 Of course, the number-one way to get on top of any problems that could arise is by keeping up to date with any and all laws concerning marijuana and the drug screening process.
-Let’s take New York City for example.
-As of October of last year, Section 201-d of the New York Labor Law was amended to include protections for recreational cannabis use.
-This Section is written to prohibit discrimination by an employer against their employees because of (some) outside-of-work activities that are lawful.
-While this includes a vast majority of workers in the state, it does not apply to independent contractors, volunteers, or workers who are in the federal sector.
+Let’s take New York City, for example.
+As of October of l2022, Section 201-d of the New York Labor Law was amended to include protections for recreational cannabis use.
+This Section is written to prohibit discrimination by an employer against their employees because of (some) lawful outside-of-work activities.
+While this includes a vast majority of workers in the state, it does not apply to independent contractors, volunteers, or workers in the federal sector.

 Consider all your options.

 We know how difficult hiring is right now.
-Between returning back to the office after the height of the pandemic to labor shortages across the globe, we get it.
+Between returning to the office after the height of the pandemic to labor shortages across the globe, we get it.
 Some companies are scrambling to stay open and hardly have time to review what options they have when it comes to drug screening.
-Consider this: despite all the changes to drug screening in the last handful of years, when’s the last time you looked at your policy?
+Consider this: despite all the changes to drug screening in the last few years, when did you last look at your policy?

 Of course, most employers have the right to continue screening for marijuana in their drug tests, as it is presently federally illegal.
-There have even been efforts to provide breath-testing for marijuana users, which uses science to see if they have used cannabis in the last 180 minutes.
-This way, there’s a possibility that employers can differentiate someone who smoked before work and is now impaired, from someone who may have used legally outside of work hours.
-As more and more development is made to new and potentially more reliable testing, it’s likely we will see more changes in recruiting and HR.
+There have even been efforts to provide breath testing for marijuana users, which uses science to see if they have used cannabis in the last 180 minutes.
+This way, there’s a possibility that employers can differentiate someone who smoked before work and is now impaired from someone who may have used it legally outside of work hours.
+As more and more development is made to new and potentially more reliable testing, we will likely see more changes in recruiting and HR.

 Keep an eye out for changes.

-This goes hand in hand with the two above points, but things are constantly transforming in our industry.
-What we knew to be true about state laws concerning marijuana have changed within the last week, even!
-As more local laws continue to transform, the big topic to keep an eye out for is federal law.
-With marijuana still classified as a Schedule I drug at the federal level, there are bills and amendments constantly spinning in Congress.
+This goes hand in hand with the above points, but things are constantly transforming in our industry.
+What we knew to be true about state laws concerning marijuana has changed within the last week, even!
+As more local laws continue to transform, federal law is a big topic to watch.
+With marijuana still classified as a Schedule I drug at the federal level, bills, and amendments are constantly spinning in Congress.

-Though all the recent efforts to federally reform have not gone through, it’s important to consider where your company might have to go next.
-And with more and more states choosing to make cannabis either recreationally or medicinally legal, it’s good to get ahead of a decision.
-This way, you’ll know exactly what your team’s response will be if your state decides to legalize marijuana and swiftly put that plan into motion!
+Though all the recent efforts to federal reform have not gone through, it’s important to consider where your company might have to go next.
+And with more and more states choosing to make cannabis recreationally or medicinally legal, it’s good to get ahead of a decision.
+This way, you’ll know exactly your team’s response if your state decides to legalize marijuana and swiftly put that plan into motion!

 Ever since more states have been adopting medicinal marijuana, and then recreational, drug screening for THC has been a hot topic.
-We’ll continue to stay up-to-date with all of the changes and share any news that could pertain to you and your company.
+We’ll stay up-to-date with the changes and share any news pertaining to you and your company.
 Who knows?
-Maybe you should keep your eye out for a webinar from Atlantic that further breaks down the impact of drug screening with or without marijuana o the panel.
-As always, if you ever have any questions about laws concerning marijuana use and drug screening in the workplace, we implore you to get in touch with your legal team.
+Maybe you should watch for a webinar from Atlantic that further breaks down the impact of drug screening with or without marijuana o the panel.
+As always, if you have any questions about laws concerning marijuana use and drug screening in the workplace, we implore you to contact your legal team.